 Please note that the fees can only be paid using a bank card; cash and cheque are not accepted.

-If you control non-domestic premises and have a cooling tower or evaporative condenser, you must ensure that you notify the Local Authority of any cooling tower or evaporative condenser (notifiable devices) on the premises.
+Suppose you control non-domestic premises and have a cooling tower or evaporative condenser.
+In that case, you must notify the Local Authority of any cooling tower or evaporative condenser (notifiable devices) on the premises.

-The main purpose of this is to identify potential areas that could give rise to spread of infectious disease e.g. Legionella and to ensure measures are taken to prevent the risk of such infection arising to employees and the public.
+The primary purpose of this is to identify potential areas that could spread infectious disease, e.g. Legionella, and to ensure measures are taken to prevent the risk of such infection arising to employees and the public.

-To notify the local authority of a cooling tower or evaporative condenser please click here to download and complete the Cooling Tower Notification Form below and return by post or email to the Health and Safety Team.
+To notify the local authority of a cooling tower or evaporative condenser, please download and complete the Cooling Tower Notification Form below and return it by post or email to the Health and Safety Team.

 For a current list of registered cooling towers within the Nottingham City area, see the Cooling Tower Register.